In a hurry? Check out SurveyJunkie. Why? Because you can earn up to $150 if you take one of their surveys.

 P.S. – Now that you’ve read through this entire article Pin the infographic below to your favorite money savings Pinterest board.

+Do you have any money saving tips or things to cut out to save money that aren’t mentioned here?
 Please leave a comment to add a tip to this list…thanks and happy saving!

 In full disclosure, this post contains affiliate links to help support The Budget Diet girl!